As I was running this morning I found myself asking “Is it worth it?”

 Of course I know the answer to this question in each of these scenarios.
 It IS worth it.
 All of it.
 But I still have these thoughts in moments of doubt, complacency and discouragement.
 And I’m guessing, if you are honest you do too.

 Lies can so easily find their way into our thought life and tell us that our effort and time put into our marriage, our kids, our relationship with Him and others isn’t worth it.
 BUT IT IS.
 Anything that is precious is going to cost us something to maintain, to pursue.
 Or it wouldn’t be precious to us.
 It is worth the extra time, effort, the uncomfortableness, even the lack of sleep.
 My kids are worth it, my husband is worth it, my God is worth it.
-And if I want to run the marathon and do well then the training is worth it.
+And if I want to be healthy and do races. do well then the training is worth it.

 So I will fight back those lies with truth.
 His truth.